Former HSBC Bronx, NY Broker Barred by FINRA for Scamming Senior

 Rodriquez’s BrokerCheck report indicates that he began working in the securities industry in July 2007 at Chase Investment Services in the Bronx.
 He left Chase in November 2010 and joined HSBC.
 He left HSBC to join Capital One Investment Services LLC in Fairlawn, NJ in September 2014.
 In January 2015 he joined Capital One Investing LLC in White Plains, NY.
 He stayed at Capital One until June 2016 when he joined CUSO Financial Services LP in Port Chester NY.
 He left CUSO in April of this year.

 Lubiner, Schmidt & Palumbo is a firm with experienced securities arbitration, regulatory and employment attorneys.
 The firm represents brokerage firms, individual brokers and customers.
-If you have a securities related legal problem, contact Lubiner, Schmidt & Palumbo for a free consultation.
+If you have a securities related legal problem, contact Lubiner, Schmidt & Palumbo for a consultation.